Tracking Birth Defects in Vermont

 Data about birth defects on the Vermont Tracking portal are for live births and for birth conditions diagnosed on or before the baby’s first birthday.

-Even with five years of data, numbers of birth conditions in Vermont are small.
-When numbers of cases are fewer than six, the Vermont Tracking portal does not show exact counts.
+Even with five years of data, the number of birth defects reported in Vermont is small.
+The Vermont Tracking portal does not display exact counts or rates when there are fewer than six cases.
 With fewer than six cases, it is almost impossible to tell random changes from true changes in the data.
 Reporting small numbers is also avoided to maintain the confidentiality of individuals.

 More Information